CSUMBmWall/journal/README.md

 ## Write

-The write pane has a toolbar to insert hyperlinks for images, YouTube videos, links to articles, and raw HTML (when I can't get it done with those three).
+The write pane accepts Markdown and has a toolbar to insert hyperlinks for images, YouTube videos, links to articles, and raw HTML (when I can't get it done with those three).
 Also, the weather and current date are inserted into every new blog post.

 When I choose an image to insert from my computer, it hits the Node.js server that uploads it to a folder and then serves it up locally.
 That way I always have the images if I move them on my computer.